mariberg/aws-bootcamp-cruddur-2023/journal/week5.md

 - Showing a single conversation:
   Partition key: messageGroup_uuid and sort key: created_at
 - A list of conversations
-  Partition key: user_uuid and sort key: last_reply_at
+  Partition key: user_uuid and sort key: last_message_at
 - Creating a message
 - Adding a new message to an existing message groups
 - Update a message group by using DynamoDB streams

+I have covered the data modeling in more detail in my blog: [blog](https://blog.marikabergman.com/aws-cloud-project-bootcamp-dynamodb)

 ## 	Implement schema load script